Df (Unix): Output

 The name of the file system, in an implementation-defined format.

-The total size of the file system in 512-byte units.
+The total size of the file system in block size units.
 The exact meaning of this figure is implementation-defined, but should include space used, space free, plus any space reserved by the system not normally available to a user.

-The total amount of space allocated to existing files in the file system, in 512-byte units.
+The total amount of space allocated to existing files in the file system, in block size units.

-The total amount of space available within the file system for the creation of new files by unprivileged users, in 512-byte units.
+The total amount of space available within the file system for the creation of new files by unprivileged users, in block size units.
 When this figure is less than or equal to zero, it shall not be possible to create any new files on the file system without first deleting others, unless the process has appropriate privileges.
 The figure written may be less than zero.

 The percentage of the normally available space that is currently allocated to all files on the file system.
 This shall be calculated using the fraction:

 expressed as a percentage.
 This percentage may be greater than 100 if space free is less than zero.
 The percentage value shall be expressed as a positive integer, with any fractional result causing it to be rounded to the next highest integer.